 William Green and his half-brother, Samuel Marshall, were born into slavery in Craig County, Virginia.
 Their mother, Ann Marshall, who had been sold from plantation to plantation, was an early Black migrant to Allegheny County, arriving with her children soon after Emancipation.

-Settling in Mansfield (present day Carnegie), the brothers lived and worked together until experiencing a rancorous split after their shoemaking business failed during the depression in the 1870s.
+Settling in Mansfield (present day Carnegie), the brothers lived and worked together until experiencing a rancorous split after their shoemaking business failed during the Depression that began in 1873.
 They then went to work as teamsters on different farms.

 The rancor continued.
 A disagreement about how to divide the family’s modest property and its incoming potato crop came to head on September 2, 1875, when Green shot Marshall.
 He was arrested in Freedom, Pennsylvania, on September 7.

 At a trial that produced a transcript not ninety pages in length, Green claimed he acted in self-defense after Marshall assaulted him with a poker.
 The state argued he acted without provocation in shooting Marshall.